A new way to unify all fermion and boson fields, including gravity: Introduction

 \section{Introduction}

-The author, with collaborators, succeeded in demonstrating in a long series of works~\cite{norma92,norma93,norma95,pikanorma2005, nh02,nd2017,2020PartIPartII,nh2021RPPNP,{nh2017FDP}, n2024Bled,gmdn2008,gn2009,n2014matterantimatter,JMP2013, gn2014,nm2015} that the model, named the {\it spin-charge-family} theory, offers an elegant description of the second-quantised fermion fields, appearing in families, written as the tensor products of the basis in ordinary space-time and the basis, named ``basis vectors'', in internal spaces, presented as superpositions of odd products of operators $\gamma^a$, arranged in nilpotents and projectors, which are eigenvectors of the (chosen) Cartan subalgebra members~ \cite{norma92,norma93,norma95,pikanorma2005,nh02,nd2017, 2020PartIPartII,nh2021RPPNP}.
+The author, with collaborators, succeeded in demonstrating in a long series of works~\cite{ norma93,pikanorma2005,nh02,nd2017, nh2021RPPNP, n2024Bled,gmdn2008,gn2009,n2014matterantimatter, gn2014} that the model, named the {\it spin-charge-family} theory, offers an elegant description of the second-quantised fermion fields, appearing in families, written as the tensor products of the basis in ordinary space-time and the basis, named ``basis vectors'', in internal spaces, presented as superpositions of odd products of operators $\gamma^a$, arranged in nilpotents and projectors, which are eigenvectors of the (chosen) Cartan subalgebra members~ \cite{norma93,pikanorma2005,nh02,nd2017,nh2021RPPNP}.

-Three years ago~\cite{n2022IARD,n2023NPB,n2023MDPI, n2024NPB} the author started to use an equivalent description for boson fields, as so far used for fermion fields, recognising the possibility from 30 years ago~\cite{norma92,norma93,norma95, n2022IARD,n2023NPB,n2023MDPI,n2024NPB}: The internal space of boson second quantised fields can be described by the ``basis vectors'', presented as superpositions of even products of operators $\gamma^a$, arranged in nilpotents and projectors, which are eigenvectors of the Cartan subalgebra members.
-Fermions, described by an odd number of nilpotents, the rest of the projectors, and bosons described by an even number of nilpotents, the rest of projectors, fulfil the Dirac's postulates for the second quantised fields, explaining the postulates.
+Four years ago~\cite{ n2023NPB,n2023MDPI, n2024NPB, nh2025Bled} the author started to use an equivalent description for boson fields, as so far used for fermion fields, recognising the possibility from 30 years ago~\cite{ norma93}: The internal space of boson second quantised fields can be described by the ``basis vectors'', presented as superpositions of even products of operators $\gamma^a$, arranged in nilpotents and projectors, which are eigenvectors of the Cartan subalgebra members.